Focke-Wulf Ta 152: Fw 190

 The Fw 190's BMW 801 engine was originally designed for bomber and transport aircraft flying at medium altitudes in the 15000–20000 feet range.
 In keeping with this role it used a relatively simple single-stage supercharger that lacked performance above 20000 ft altitude.
 This presented a problem for fighter use, where high-altitude performance was desirable.
 Through careful tuning, the Fw 190 instead emerged as a powerful medium altitude design.
-Several experimental models of the 190 with different engines were tested with improved high altitude performance, but these were not high priority projects.
+Several experimental models of the Fw 190 with different engines were tested with improved high altitude performance, but these were not high priority projects.

 Allied heavy bombers and escort fighters began flying operations at higher altitudes, around 25000 ft.
-At these altitudes, the 190 found itself at a disadvantage, becoming acute in early 1944 when the long range P-51 Mustang arrived in quantity.
+At these altitudes, the Fw 190 found itself at a disadvantage, which became acute during early 1944 when the long range P-51 Mustang arrived in quantity.
 This led to the introduction of the Fw 190D-9, mounting the Junkers Jumo 213E engine.
 This engine had a two-stage supercharger and much better altitude performance.
-However, the rest of the aircraft's design, especially the relatively short wings, made it difficult to fly at high altitudes.
+The rest of the aircraft's design, especially the relatively short wings, made it difficult to fly at high altitudes.
 While the D-9 upgrade was expedient, it was not ideal.